Tibetan Buddhism: 20th century

+After 1980, under the leadership of Tulku Yanban Shire Jangtsen (Karma Rinpoche), Changlei Monastery was gradually rebuilt.

 Outside of Tibet, however, there has been a renewed interest in Tibetan Buddhism in places such as Nepal and Bhutan.

 Meanwhile, the spread of Tibetan Buddhism in the Western world was accomplished by many of the refugee Tibetan Lamas who escaped Tibet, such as Akong Rinpoche and Chögyam Trungpa who in 1967 were founders of Kagyu Samye Ling the first Tibetan Buddhist Centre to be established in the West.

 After the liberalization policies in China during the 1980s, the religion began to recover with some temples and monasteries being reconstructed.
 Tibetan Buddhism is now an influential religion in China, Taiwan, Hong Kong, and overseas Chinese communities.
 However, the Chinese government retains strict control over Tibetan Buddhist Institutions in the PRC.
 Quotas on the number of monks and nuns are maintained, and their activities are closely supervised.

 Within the Tibetan Autonomous Region, violence against Buddhists has been escalating since 2008.
 Widespread reports document the arrests and disappearances of nuns and monks, while the Chinese government classifies religious practices as "gang crime".
 Reports include the demolition of monasteries, forced disrobing, forced reeducation, and detentions of nuns and monks, especially those residing at Yarchen Gar's center, the most highly publicized.